zero-day-labs/riscv-iommu/README.md

 ## Demo

-We have developed a functional demo to illustrate the operation and advantages of the RISC-V IOMMU within a virtualized software stack based on Bao hypervisor.
+We have developed a functional demo to illustrate the operation and advantages of the RISC-V IOMMU within two system-level setups:

+- Linux with the RISC-V IOMMU driver developed by the RISC-V IOMMU Task Group.
+- Bao hypervisor running a baremetal application.

 The demo is carried out in a Genesys2 FPGA board, and we use the CVA6-based SoC described above with one DMA device and the RISC-V IOMMU IP integrated.
 You can find the source code and instructions to run the demo [here](https://github.com/zero-day-labs/riscv-iommu-demo).

 ## **Tools and versions**